Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 Models should plan to provide NetCDF files of model output to U. Bremen and they will compare the model fields to their satellite retrievals.
 The following information is needed in the files:

 - NetCDF dimensions: time, latitude, longitude, layers, levels
-- NetCDF 4d-variables: BrO mixing ratio [ppbv] and temperature [K] at layer centres, pressure [Pa] at layer interfaces
+- NetCDF 4d-variables: BrO mixing ratio [ppbv] and temperature [K] at level centers, pressure [Pa] at level interfaces
 - NetCDF 2(3)d-variable: surface altitude [m]
 - NetCDF attributes: provider, model, version, creation_date